What can a COF grant be used for?

 What is the timing of receiving the grant?
 Can the grant funds be front-loaded?

-Typically, COF grants are released after the Commonwealth has received revenues from the project in excess of the grant amount.
+Typically, COF grants are released after the company has achieved its capital investment and new jobs targets.
+In limited circumstances, COF grants may be release after the Commonweath has received revenues from the project in excess of the grant amount.
 This may occur within the first year of the project or over a number of years, depending upon the amount of the investment, employment and wages, and ramp-up schedule.
 Grants may be released over time via several tranches based upon the revenue accrual for the Commonwealth.
 Any additional metrics regarding payout of the grant will be included in the performance agreement.